 Turn the delay control clockwise from center to put the MRD1 in continuous mode.

-When a train departs from the sensor, the MRD1's relay will wait for the adjustable time delay, then will turn on.
-The relay turns off when the next train arrives at the sensor.
+When a train arrives at the sensor, the MRD1's relay will turn on, and will remain on for as long as the train is on the sensor.